Database Concepts#

 Rule 2:

 The elog collection holds log messages that should automatically be posted and saved in a MsPASS workflow.
-The elog collection saves any entries in ErrorLogger objects that are contain in both Seismogram and TimeSeries objects.
-The main idea of an ErrorLogger is a mechanism to post errors of any level of severity to the data with which the error is associated, preserve a record that can be used by the user to debug the problem, and allow the entire job to run to completion even if the error made the data invalid.
+The elog collection saves any entries in ErrorLogger objects that are contained in all seismic data objects.
+The main idea of an ErrorLogger is a mechanism to post errors of any level of severity to the data with which the error is associated, preserve a record that can be used by the user to debug the problem, and allow the entire job to run to completion even if the error made one or more data invalid.
 More details about this idea can be found in the Data Objects section.
+Error log entries are automatically saved when any live datum is handed to the mspasspy.db.database.Database.save_data() method.
+The documents saved in the elog collection have the attribute wf_id that contains the ObjectId of the saved waveform that contained that error.

 A special case is data killed during processing.
 Any datum from a MsPASS processing module that was killed should contain an elog entry that the level Invalid.
 The sample data in killed Seismogram or TimeSeries data is not guaranteed to be valid, and may, in fact, be empty.
 Hence, killed data have to be handled specially.
-All elog entries from such data will be preserved in this collection.
-In addition, the document for killed data will contain a dict container with the key “metadata”.
-That dict is an recasting of the Metadata of the datum that was killed.
-It is neeed, in general, to sort out what specific datum to which the error was attached.
-The documents in elog for live data contain an ObjectId that is a link back to the wf collection where that waveform was saved.
+The error logs from killed data will appear in a different collection called the cemetery described below.

 An important requirement to create a reproducible result from data is a mechanism to create a full history that can be used to recreate a workflow.
 The same mechanism provides a way for you to know the sequence of processing algorithms that have been applied with what tunable parameters to produce results stored in the database.
 The history collection stores this information.
 Most users should never need to interact directly with this collection so we omit any details of the history collection contents from this manual.
-Users should, however, understand the concepts described in - link to new document in this manual on ProcessingHistory concepts –
+Users may, however, need to understand the concepts described in Data Object Design Concepts.

 • Antelope user’s should think of the channel collection as nearly identical to the CSS3.0 sitechan table with response data handled through obspy.